A class of $2$-local finite spectra which admit a $v_2^1$-self-map: Acknowlegments

 \section{Acknowlegments}

 The authors would like to thank Mark Behrens, Paul Goerss and Mike Mandell for their invaluable assistance and encouragement throughout this project.
-We would like to thank Irina Bobkova for providing Example~\ref{ex:bobkova} to point out a flawed argument in our previous draft, and Nicolas Ricka for suggestion Condition~\ref{cond:A}.
-We are indebted to Bob Bruner for his Ext calculator program.
-While the results in this paper are independent of any computer assisted programs, many of the insights in this paper have come about by analysing the outputs of this program.
-We are also grateful to Alex Kruckman for putting up an online program Adem relations calculator, which was very handy for our purposes.
+We would like to thank Irina Bobkova and Nicolas Ricka discussions helpful toward formulating \eqref{cond:A}.
+We are also indebted to Bob Bruner for his Ext calculator program.
+While none of the results in this paper rely on computer-assisted proofs, computer-assisted calculations have provided many of the insights in the paper.
+Finally, we are grateful to Alex Kruckman for making available online an Adem relations calculator, which was very handy for our purposes.